top of page

 Dec 15, 20256 min read

-How do I get rid of clover in grass?
+How do I get rid of clover in my Massachusetts lawn?

 By Jorge Melo A homeowner in Massachusetts asked me last week why clover keeps taking over their lawn.
 I hear the same thing every year.
 Clover moves in fast, spreads across every thin spot, and before you know it, the lawn looks patchy and uneven.
 What most people don’t realize is that clover isn’t the real issue.
 It’s a sign the lawn is struggling.
 Maybe the soil hasn’t been aerated in a while, maybe the lawn isn’t being watered correctly, maybe fertilizing has been inconsi